 Dem.-Let O be the centre.
 Let AB, CD intersect in E; then since AB, CD are not both diameters, join OE.
 If possible let AE be equal to EB, and CE equal to ED.
 Now, since OE passing through the centre bisects AB, which does not pass through the centre, it is at right angles to it; therefore the angle AEO is right.
 In like manner the angle CEO is right.
-Hence AEO is equal to CEO-that is, a part equal to the whole-which is about AB and AB are this section.
+Hence AEO is equal to CEO-that is, a part equal to the whole-which is absurd.

-is absurd.
 Therefore AB and CD do not bisect each other.